 About the project

 The project further develops an international financing mechanism for electronic waste (waste compensation) to include batteries and monitors.
 This will create an opportunity for the electronics industry and users of electronics to participate in this project, strengthening and further developing the recycling sector in Nigeria, and further advancing waste compensation as a service.
+This project in funded by the PREVENT Waste Alliance, an initiative of the German Federal Government, and the GIZ.
 Read more about the project on: https://prevent-waste.net/en/pilotprojects/nigeria/